judka-uriel/uriel-book/uriel_en.md

 humanity.
 And all this has long existed in the form of closed ultra-Orthodox communities, where genetic homogeneity is maintained.
 <!-- But this is a reserve of the Middle Ages, not of original, pristine Judaism. -->
-The ultra-Orthodox drove themselves into these reservations, and even after the end of galut they retained the habit of dwelling in a ghetto.
+The ultra-Orthodoxes drove themselves into these reservations, and even after the end of galut they retained the habit of dwelling in a ghetto.

 Therefore, it is from these premises that we must seek a solution to the